WebAhead/master-reference/coursebook/week-1/project.md

 You may also add more ambitious features in the README which describes **stretch goals**.
 Feel free to add the user stories from this project guide into your README too.

-When working together, groups should split into pairs to complete project tasks, making sure they are constantly communicating with each other. __Please note that although in the [git workshop](https://github.com/foundersandcoders/git-workflow-workshop-for-two) you were instructed to work in pairs and merge eachother's pull requests, as you're working in teams of four now, you will be merging the other pair's pull requests!__
+When working together, groups should split into pairs to complete project tasks, making sure they are constantly communicating with each other. __Please note that although in the [git workshop](https://github.com/foundersandcoders/git-workflow-workshop-for-two) you were instructed to work in pairs and merge each other's pull requests, as you're working in teams of four now, you will be merging the other pair's pull requests!__

 However you decide to individualise your site is up to you, but aim to satisfy the user stories.